Last Updated on

 Its simple everyday way of cooking, but perhaps a bit more time involved when it comes to cooking Indian food.

-Cooking Indian involves one or few of the following methods depending on the recipe.
+To cook Indian food at home you will have to adopt one or few of the following methods depending on the recipe.

 Each of the cooking techniques is explained in detail in this post, but for now, let’s just stick to the key techniques used.

-The list is not exhaustive but only the most commonly used methods used for cooking.
+The list is not exhaustive but the most commonly used methods of cooking.
 These are:

 - Deep frying